20 Travel Packing Hacks

 Are you all excited for your long-awaited vacation?
 However, for the majority of us, packing can be demotivating.
 It is often stressful and time-consuming to figure out what to pack.
 It’s even more difficult to fit them in a suitcase while keeping weight restrictions in mind.
 Today, I’m going to share some quick and easy packing tips that will make your life a lot easier while traveling.
 These travel packing tips will ensure that you make the most of every inch of space in your suitcase in a safe, organized, and manageable manner.

-1. Invest in a lightweight, durable suitcase that can be easily organized.
-A good quality bag comes with extra pockets, expandable sides, and 360-degree wheels, and is really lightweight.
+A good quality bag comes with extra pockets, expandable sides, and 360-degree wheels, and is lightweight.
 Such bags do not add unnecessary weight to your luggage and make it easier to wheel around everywhere.
 Add striking accessories or personalized details to make your bags unique so that it is easy to spot them amongst scores of similar bags on the conveyor belt.
 This also minimizes the chance of someone grabbing it by mistake.

 Travel Packing Hacks

-2. Always begin with a packing list.
+A meticulously created list helps you avoid the all-too-common mistake of overpacking and guarantees you don’t forget anything essential.
 Start making a checklist a few days before your departure so that you can keep adding items as you remember them.
-You can check a few packing lists online for ideas, but make your own detailed list based on your itinerary, planned activities, and specific needs.
+You can check a few packing lists online for ideas, but your detailed list must be based on the requirements of your destination, the length of your stay, anticipated weather conditions, planned activities, and specific needs.
 Note down even the little things like toothbrushes, sunglasses, chargers, sunscreen, swimsuits, etc., as those are the things that are usually forgotten.
 Keep ticking the items off the list after you have added them to your bags.
 Don’t forget to go through your list before you leave home to be sure that you have not forgotten any item.

-3. NO last-minute packing.
 Start packing a couple of days in advance instead of throwing things randomly in your bag a few hours before you leave.
 Rushed packing is a recipe for disaster and can lead to over-packing or under-packing.
+You end up packing everything you think you might need in your bag as you don’t have much time to think.
+Or you may just forget something essential in your haste.
 If you have time in hand, you can pack in a more relaxed and efficient and avoid any major oversight.

 .
 Pixabay.com

-7. Pack your bags in a balanced way.
+Packing is more than just what you bring and where you put it.
 Put all the heavier items (like shoes, cosmetic bags, books, etc.) at the bottom of your bags near the wheels and the lightest items on the top.
-If the weight is evenly distributed, the bags remain stable when upright and would be easier to roll.
+This smart placement ensures that the bulky items do not squash or wrinkle your clothes when your suitcase is upright.
+It’s all about striking a balance so that your bags stay stable when upright and are easier to roll.

-8. Don’t forget to pack the fragile items in bubble wrap.
+Wrap each item individually to ensure adequate cushioning between it and the box.
+Items that are particularly fragile or valuable should be double-wrapped.
 Also, stuff such items between clothes so that they are protected from all sides.
 The baggage gets tossed carelessly at the airports and you don’t want to see broken pieces of your valuables when you open them.

-9. Always pack your valuables, essentials, laptop, documents, medicines, and an outfit change in your carry-on.
 Bags get lost, stolen, or delayed and one should be prepared for all eventualities.
 Nothing can be more stressful than landing in a foreign land without the absolute essentials.
+Anything of high value that you must bring should be packed in your carry-on.
+It should also include at least 2 changes of clothing, 2 pairs of UGs, essential toiletries (under 100ml), and any additional necessities for your trip.

-12. Carry some spare zip-lock bags and plastic bags with you.
-They are indispensable on the road and will really come in handy if you want to pack dirty laundry, wet swimsuits, or store an opened chips packet / leaking shampoo bottle.
+They are indispensable on the road and will come in handy if you want to pack dirty laundry, wet swimsuits, or store an opened chips packet / leaking shampoo bottle.
 If you can find a laundry bag (most hotel rooms have one), it can prove to be very useful for storing soiled clothing.

 Travel Packing Hacks